python-websockets/websockets/docs/topics/logging.rst

 ---------------

-If your application doesn't configure :mod:`logging`, Python outputs messages of severity :data:`~logging.WARNING` and higher to :data:`~sys.stderr`.
+If your application doesn't configure :mod:`logging`, Python outputs messages of severity ``WARNING`` and higher to :data:`~sys.stderr`.
 As a consequence, you will see a message and a stack trace if a connection handler coroutine crashes or if you hit a bug in websockets.

 If you want to disable this behavior for websockets, you can add a :class:`~logging.NullHandler`::